GerHobbelt/MathJax-docs/extension-writing.rst

        MathJax.Ajax.loadComplete("[MathJax]/extensions/measureTime.js");

-The first line is just using the convenient :ref:`MathJax.HTML <api/html>` to create a ``<div style="color: red;">Hello World!</div>`` element.
+The first line is just using the convenient :doc:`MathJax.HTML <api/html>` to create a ``<div style="color: red;">Hello World!</div>`` element.
 The second line will tell to MathJax that ``measureTime.js`` has been successfully loaded.
-Again, we refer to :ref:`Synchronizing your code with MathJax <synchronize>` for details.
+Again, we refer to :doc:`Synchronizing your code with MathJax <synchronize>` for details.
 Now modify test0.html and insert a ``text/x-mathjax-config`` script just before the one loading MathJax.
 Use that to add